TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson2.md

   distribution using the R function `qnorm()`.
 The probability of any sample mean having a value further from the population mean than the critical value is no more than the specified probability.
 This idea leads to the calculation of confidence intervals for the sample means.
-Here, we begin by calculating the conventional 'two-sided' confidence interval, where we consider the two possibilities that the sample mean is higher than the population mean and also the possibility that the sample mean is lower than the population mean.
-  This is the most common scenario.
-If we want to know where the sample mean will end up 95% of the time, we can split the remaining 5% (when the sample mean falls outside the interval) evenly between the two 'tails' (left rising tail and right falling tail) of the distribution.
+If we want to know where the the mean of a random sample will end up 95% of the time, we can split the remaining 5% (how often a sample mean is expected to fall outside the interval) between the two 'tails' (left rising tail and right falling tail) of the distribution.
 An approximation frequently employed is that about 95% of the time a normally distributed value will fall within two standard deviations of the mean.
 Therefore the sample mean should fall within two standard errors of the population mean about 95% of the time.
 We will calculate the 'critical values' more exactly here:

 ```